NEZNAMY/TAB/.github/wiki/feature_guide_conditional_placeholders.md

       - "%server%=lobby"
     type: AND
 ```
-Then, use condition `main` as the display condition.
-Note that `yes`/`no` values were not defined, as such, they default to `true` and `false`, respectively.
+Then, use condition `main` as the display condition (or as a placeholder - `%condition:main%`).
+Note that `true`/`false` values were not defined, as such, they default to `true` and `false`, respectively.
 Therefore, we use the placeholder from the condition and check if the result is `true`.
 Then, check if player is also in the specified server.

 ## Example 3 - Negating expressions
 Most condition types contain their opposites, such as: